maybebyte/anthesis/os.md

 ### Router

 Your router is a computer too.
-OEM firmware usually isn't as capable nor as secure as its FLOSS counterparts (such as DD-WRT, OpenWRT, pfSense, or OpenBSD).
-Be careful and use Ethernet if you flash firmware onto your router.
+Proprietary consumer firmware isn't very capable, nor is it secure.
+DD-WRT, OpenWRT, pfSense, and OpenBSD are all much better options.
+If you decide to flash firmware onto a consumer router, use Ethernet and take the appropriate precautions.

 Check out [Building an OpenBSD router](/openbsd-router.html) for more information on how I approach it.